mojili/xdp/xdp_consumer/readme.md

 #### Install
-On consumer side (Here by consumer, we meant CDN nodes) You can see the full Documentation on "https://docs.digikala.com/display/CTD/2.3.+Consumer+Preperation"
+On consumer side (Here by consumer, we meant CDN nodes)

 ```
 sudo apt-get install python-pip
 sudo apt-get install bpfcc-tools linux-headers-$(uname -r)